sabrinahaniff/differential-privacy-demo/README.md

 ## Connection to Research

 Differential privacy is foundational to privacy-preserving machine learning, the same epsilon-sensitivity framework applies when training ML models on sensitive data.
 This simulation explores the core mechanism before applying it to model training contexts.

-## Future Work

-- Gaussian mechanism as an alternative to Laplace
-- Composition theorems; how privacy budget degrades across multiple queries
-- Apply differential privacy to federated learning aggregation
-- Test on real anonymized datasets